droglenc/NCMTH107/modules/Normal_Distributions/CE2.md

 ## Hand Calculations

-Answer each question below without using R.  Show your work with a careful drawing for each question.
+Answer each question below **without using R**.
+Show your work with a careful drawing for each question.

 1. For X~N(75,10)
     1. What percent of X values are less than 95?